tanu91112/SecureMindAI_EncryptedFraudDetectionSystem/README.md

 pip install -r requirements.txt
 ```

-**Note:** If you encounter issues with `cyborgdb`, the system will use the built-in simulator which provides identical functionality for testing.
+**Note:** If you encounter issues with `cyborgdb`,the system will fall back to a built-in simulator that provides functionally representative behavior for testing and architectural validation.

 ### Step 4: Generate Transaction Data